DeltaO3/UWAttend---3200_27/MANUAL.md

 - The **Session Name** allows you to specify the type of session you're facilitating (e.g., Lab, Tutorial, Workshop).

 3. Session Time
-- The **Session Time** allows you to indicate the time of day when the session is occuring.
+- The **Session Time** allows you to indicate the time of day when the session is occurring.
 - Depending on how your unit is configured you will either have the following options:
   - **Morning or Afternoon**: You will have the option to select whether the session is the Morning or Afternoon session.
   - **Hourly**: You will have the option to select what time the class starts by the hour.